typescript-eslint/typescript-eslint/docs/getting-started/linting/README.md

 # Getting Started - Linting your TypeScript Codebase

-Whether you're adding linting to a new TypeScript codebase, adding TypeScript to an old codebase, or migraing from the deprecated [tslint](https://www.npmjs.com/package/tslint), the steps aren't a whole lot different.
+Whether you're adding linting to a new TypeScript codebase, adding TypeScript to an old codebase, or migrating from the deprecated [TSLint](https://www.npmjs.com/package/tslint), the steps aren't a whole lot different.

 ## Installation